👋 Year End Sale!

 Attack Trees

 This is one of the oldest and most popular techniques for threat modeling by picturing threats’ goals and their various routes in conceptual diagrams.
-In fact, Attack trees can be compared to a pictorial representation of potential attacks through a tree-like diagram in which the root of the tree is the goal for the attack and leaves are the methods or routes to attacks.
-Thus, the attack tree model provides a set of attack trees of which each attack tree has a separate attack goal.
+In fact, attack trees can be compared to a pictorial representation of potential attacks through a tree-like diagram, in which the root of the tree is the goal for the attack and leaves are the methods or routes to attacks.
+Thus, the attack tree model provides a set of attack trees, of which each attack tree has a separate attack goal.
 However, the attack tree threat model was initially applied as a stand-alone method, but now users also combine it with other methods and frameworks like STRIDE, PASTA, and CVSS.

 Stages of Using Attack Trees